It Advocates for Shunning

 What feels like personal decision-making is often a bounded choice - the illusion of freedom while only one option is actually acceptable.
 In such a system, the appearance of autonomy masks the reality that alternative responses are discouraged, punished, or simply unthinkable.

 Ultimately, shunning is not an expression of faith in the God revealed in Jesus Christ - it is an expression of control.
 It grows out of power, pride, and a sense of spiritual superiority.
-Shunning is fueled by fear and by allegiance to a distorted image of God - a god who loves conditionally, demands endlessly, and reflects not the gracious heart of Christ but the imprint of Wellspring’s founder.
+Shunning is fueled by fear and by allegiance to a distorted image of God as fundamentally conditional in His dealings with us - loving only as conditions are met, demanding endlessly, and reflecting not the gracious heart of Christ but the imprint of Wellspring’s founder.

 To this day, Wellspring Church has not publicly acknowledged the long-standing pattern of shunning friends and family members - including believers who follow Jesus Christ.
 Nor has there been any meaningful admission of the pain caused by members distancing themselves while, at the same time, denying that such shunning ever occurred.
 The lived experiences and first-hand testimonies of many people, spanning decades, remain unaddressed.